Plow Yoga Pose:

 - Then, place your hands on your lower back.
 This will act as support and get us ready for the next step.
 At this time, your upper arms should remain on the mat, while your hands forearms are off the mat.

 - Now, begin to walk your hands downward, moving toward your upper back and pressing the torso higher and straighter in the air.

 - Start to straighten your legs, toes pointing toward the ceiling.

 - After holding this position for a few seconds (or breaths), begin to lower your feet toward the floor.
 Attempt to keep your legs straight.
-As your progress downward, have your toes pointing toward your head.
-Touch the mar with your toes.
+As you progress downward, have your toes pointing toward your head if possible.
+Touch the mat with your toes.

 - Interlace your finders behind your back, squeezing the shoulder blades together.
-Alternatively, you may bring our arms up, reaching for your big toes.
+Alternatively, you may bring your arms up, reaching for your big toes.